 The paraffin technique is the most common way to prepare a histological slide, and follows the following steps:

-- Tissue is sectioned and mounted
+- The tissue is sectioned and mounted

-- Tissue sample is cleared then stained
+- The tissue sample is cleared then stained

-Other common histological techniques include
+Other common histological techniques include:

 - Frozen sections—tissue samples are frozen, sliced and sectioned with a cold blade, and then stained and observed